Mott metal-insulator transitions in pressurized layered trichalcogenides

 {\it Volume collapse and MIT in MnPS$_3$.} We now address the volume-collapse transition in MnPS$_3$.
 We first checked that once the optimized lattice parameters from DFT+$U$ are employed, both DFT+$U$ and eDMFT optimizations for the internal coordinates yield practically the same result.
 Fig.~\ref{fig:MPS}(a) shows the evolution of the fluctuating Mn moment $\vert 2S_{\rm z} \vert$ within the PM eDMFT at $T$ = 580 K. We also show the ordered magnetic moment $M$ (per Mn) within DFT+$U$ in the N\'{e}el-type antiferromagnetic ordered state~\cite{BREC1986,Okuda1986,WangJACS2016} (grey line in the plot).
 Perhaps not surprisingly, the two methods show very similar behavior: an insulating state of almost maximum spin $S$ = 5/2 configuration in the low-to-intermediate-P regime, and a metallic state with strongly reduced Mn moments above P = 64 GPa.
 The inset of Fig.~\ref{fig:MPS}(a) schematically depicts the spin-orbital configuration below and above the transition.
 In the presence of strong external pressure, the orbitally inert high-spin $S$ = 5/2 configuration becomes energetically unstable, and the low-spin $S$ = 1/2 with the partially filled $t_{\rm 2g}$ orbital is stabilized with an octahedral volume collapse~\cite{Kunes2008}.
 As a result, the $t_{\rm 2g}$ open shell in this edge-sharing geometry leads to a strong $\sigma$-like direct $d$-$d$ overlap between the nearest-neighboring (NN) Mn sites, resulting in a strong tendency toward Mn dimerization~\cite{Streltsov2016}.
 At ambient pressure, because of the weak inter-layer coupling, the three in-plane NN bonds are essentially equivalent to each other.
 In the high-pressure regime, however, the monoclinicity originating from the layer stacking is no longer negligible.
-Therefore, the NN bond parallel to the $b$ direction, which becomes nonequivalent to the other bonds, dimerizes as shown in Fig.~\ref{fig:struct}(d).
+Therefore, the NN bond parallel to the $b$ direction, which becomes nonequivalent to the other bonds, dimerizes as shown in Fig.~\ref{fig:struct}(d) (see Sec.
+III.
+B in the SM for more details on inclusion of the beyond-Ising Coulomb terms).